 3. Meet with a priest, deacon, or FOCCUS facilitator to take pre-marriage inventory and discuss your results.

 5. We encourage couples to attend a natural family planning (NFP) training program.
 NFP is safe, extremely effective, and completely in harmony with the church’s teachings.
+To find a NFP teacher in your area and online class info visit our Natural Family Planning page and scroll to bottom

 6. Meet with the priest or deacon to complete the wedding plans.
 During this additional meeting you can discuss your marriage-preparation weekend, make final plans for the wedding liturgy, talk about your spiritual preparation (the sacrament of reconciliation is recommended), and ask any additional questions you may have.